IlyaM70/ShoppingList/README.md

 # ShoppingList

-ShoppingList - desktop app in C# for managing a shopping list
+ShoppingList - desktop app in C#(WPF) for managing a shopping list